siddharthi865/reactjs-interview-questions-and-answers/set-14/README.md

 ## Question 1.
 How do you use `useLayoutEffect` to measure DOM elements?

+## Question 2.
+How do you implement infinite scroll with pagination?

+## Question 3.
+How do you handle conditional rendering based on API response?

+## Question 4.
+How do you implement a toast notification system?

+## Question 5.
+How do you implement drag-and-drop lists in React?

+## Question 6.
+How do you implement collapsible panels or accordions?

+## Question 7.
+How do you manage state for multiple modals?

+## Question 8.
+How do you implement sorting functionality in a table?

+## Question 9.
+How do you implement a multi-select dropdown in React?

+## Question 10.
+How do you handle errors globally using an ErrorBoundary component?

 ## Question 11.
 How do you implement server-side rendering with data fetching?

 ## Question 12.
 How do you implement static generation with Next.js?